Great Pull Requests

 A great pull request saves time—time you'd otherwise spend in meetings, fixing incidents, or stuck in endless revisions.

 Be your first reviewer.

 Scrub away the rough edges before you ask others to dive in.
-Thoughtful, high-quality changes inspire everyone to follow suit and become educational goldmine to newcomers.
+Thoughtful, high-quality changes inspire everyone to follow suit and become an educational goldmine for newcomers.

 Set the Context.

+What?, Why?, and How?
 Your pull request should be self-contained.
-What?, Why?, and How?
-Reviewers should waste no time deciphering the background or implications.
+Reviewers should not have to spend time deciphering its background or implications.